Cbhihe/Doc_python-virtual-environments-quickstart/Readme.md

 >  environment mimics a full system install of Python and all of the desired modules
 >  without interfering with any system on which the application might run.*

-In this tutorial we will use the abbreviation _VE(s)_, to refer to the term “virtual environment(s)”.

 __________________________________
 (1) A simplified overview of the entire Linux boot and startup process is:
 1. At host’s power-up, the BIOS does minimal hardware tests and initialization.